 - Filling a backpack with school supplies to give kids a good start when the first school bell rings in the fall;

 - Breaking bread with like-minded church or synagogue members across the City; or

 - Financially supporting this work.

-In coming months look for guest speakers at Shabbat services, brief reading materials included in these updates, a robust social action resource center on our website, a political (but nonpartisan) education symposium at Bolton Street this fall.
+In coming months look for guest speakers at Shabbat services, brief reading materials included in these updates, and a robust social action resource center on our website.

 This campaign all depends on you.
 Do a little, or dive in headfirst.
 Fortunately no single member has to carry the entire load.
 We are a community, and we believe this campaign will strengthen that bond, as surely as when we come together to celebrate our milestones, mourn our losses, and simply enjoy the peace and beauty of Shabbat together.

 Let’s not forget what our great sage Hillel taught us: “If I am not for myself, no one will be for me.
 But if I am only for myself, what am I?
 And if not now, when?”